Armando Cabañas

-Armando "Chino" Cabañas (1878 - November 21, 1959) was a Cuban baseball second baseman in the Cuban League.
+Armando "Chino" Cabañas (1878 - November 21, 1959) was a Cuban professional baseball second baseman and outfielder in the Cuban League and, briefly, in the Negro leagues.
 He played from 1899 to 1916 with several ballclubs, including San Francisco, Almendares, Fe club, Habana, Azul, and the Cuban Stars (West).
 He was elected to the Cuban Baseball Hall of Fame in 1959.